-- We only consider completed loan applications. - Upon receipt, we will verify completeness.
+- We will only consider complete loan applications. - Applications should include a description of the project and preliminary scope of work that clearly describes the project need, phases and aspects of the project, anticipated work required to complete each phase of the project, and anticipated project material requirements to allow for the development of a detailed scope of work as part of the project contract.
+Projects must be specifically listed in the appropriate water system planning document. - Upon receipt, we will verify completeness.
 If we need additional information, we will email you.
 You have 14 calendar days from the date of the email to provide any missing application materials.
 If you do not respond within the 14-day timeframe, we will consider your application incomplete. - To qualify for a loan, the water system must be financially viable and able to repay the loan.
-This assessment is based on financial information you provide as part of the application. - We will execute all contracts and provide an overview of the DWSRF contract requirements. - A nonrefundable 1.0 percent loan service fee is assessed at contract execution.
-If you receive subsidy, there is no loan service fee. - Eligible preconstruction project costs may be eligible for reimbursement after a DWSRF contract is executed.
+This assessment is based on financial information you provide as part of the application.

+- We will execute all contracts and provide an overview of the DWSRF contract requirements. - A nonrefundable 1.0 percent loan service fee is assessed at contract execution.
+For those projects receiving subsidy as serving DAC, there is no loan service fee. - Eligible preconstruction project costs may be eligible for reimbursement after a DWSRF contract is executed.
 You must incur the cost within 12 months prior to contract execution.
-Any work completed prior to contract execution is done at the water system's risk. - Construction work cannot start until the water system successfully completes both the environmental and cultural reviews. - The borrower must receive DOH approval of the project report and related construction documents.
+Any work completed prior to contract execution is done at the water system's risk. - Construction work cannot start until the water system successfully completes both the environmental and cultural reviews.
+Construction activities undertaken prior to contract execution are NOT eligible for reimbursement.

+The borrower must receive our approval of the project report, related construction documents, and 100 percent bid documents.
 Our approval is required for all DWSRF projects, including water mains.
-The project cannot start construction until the borrower receives DOH approval based on its review of the 100 percent design plans and specifications to be used for bidding purposes. - We retain 10 percent of your contract amount until you officially close the project.
-After your project closes, we release the retained 10 percent.
+The project cannot start construction until the borrower receives DOH approval based on its review of the 100 percent design plans and specifications to be used for bidding purposes.